18F/18f.gsa.gov/_posts/2016-03-18-how-user-archetypes-informed-the-draft-us-web-design-standards.md

 #### Concerns and challenges

-They rely on the pattern library components to work out of the box, and they need explanations of any dependencies and how to implement them.
 They are concerned about conflicts with existing frameworks because these are difficult to resolve with their limited development experience.